-4.2 PATIENTS' PERCEPTION OF QUALITY OF SERVICES PROVIDED BY NURSES of the 120 questionnaires returned, did not attempt to answer about three questions.
-The perception of the patients was measured using a calculated mean from the sample.
-A set numbers from 1 to 5 was used to indicate extent to which respondents agree to the test variables.
-If the mean is in the range of 1 it represents strongly disagree, 2 represents disagree, 3 represents neutral, 4 represents agree and 5 strongly agree.
+4.2 PATIENTS' PERCEPTION OF QUALITY OF SERVICES PROVIDED BY NURSES

+Findings from Table 4.2 depicts the results outline by patients' perception of the quality of healthcare services provided by nurses.
+The results indicated that a maximum of 5 respondents out of the 120 questionnaires returned did not attempt to answer about three questions.
+The study presented a mean range of one (1) as minimum and five (5) as maximum indicating the extent to which respondents agree to the variable indicators.
 The findings reported a mean of 3.933 for nurses paying attention and respect to patient's view.
 Also, a mean of 3.7250 was recorded for nurses intimidating/shouting/insulting/calling patients all kinds of names.